Understanding the Whats & the Whys

 Exempt building work

-Some building work may fall under exempt building work – recognising that the building work is low risk.
+Some building work may not need a building consent.
+This exempt building work recognises that the building work is low risk and has conditions to help manage risk.

-- determining if your building work is exempt work or you need a building consent
+When deciding if your work is exempt or needs a building consent, be aware that

 - if your new building work has cooking facilities or a toilet you must get a building consent